 ppread

-ppread is the user-facing readback capture tool.
-It can dump captured run-length encoded data, or it can switch into export mode and save the capture as PulsePins text sequence format, as VCD, as the exact binary sequence format, or as any combination of those.
+ppread is a readback capture tool.
+It can dump captured run-length encoded data to console, or it can switch into export mode and save the capture as PulsePins text sequence format, as VCD, as the exact binary sequence format, or as any combination of those.

 Command line arguments:

 • -oe: output enable (bool).
 If true, we are reading internally generated data.
 If false, we are reading external data on the device I/O pins.
-If unspecified, use the hardware default (false).
+If unspecified, leave the current hardware setting unchanged; after reset the default is false.

-• -timeout: controls readback wait bounds.
+• -timeout: controls readback idle wait bounds.
 If omitted, ppread uses a conservative default timeout: 2s waiting for the first readback element and 2s for later idle gaps.
-A positive value is interpreted as time after the last element read, a negative value as time after starting the tool, and -timeout 0 disables timeout protection.
+A positive value is interpreted as time after the last element read. -timeout 0 disables idle-timeout protection.
+For compatibility, a negative value is interpreted as an absolute timeout from tool start, in seconds; prefer -hard-timeout for new commands.

 • -save-text <file>: capture the readback stream and save it in PulsePins text sequence format.